colonyos/pycolonies/README.md

 python3 examples/echo.py
 ```

-## Implementing an executor in Python
+## Implementing an Executor in Python
 Executors are responsible for executing processes.
-They connects to the Colonies server and get process assignments.
-To be able to submit function specifications or get process assignments, an executor must be member of a Colony.
+They connect to the Colonies server and get process assignments.
+To be able to submit function specifications or get process assignments, an Executor must be a member of a Colony.
 Only the Colony owner has the authority to add an Executor to a Colony.
-In order to interact with the Colonies server, an Executor must authenticate and prove its membership.
+In order to interact with the Colonies server and other Executors, Executors must authenticate and prove their membership.
 This security mechanism is implemented through the utilization of public key encryption.

-Since we have access to the Colony private key (see devenv file), we can implement a self-registering executor.
+Since we have access to the Colony private key (see devenv file), we can implement a self-registering Executor.
 ```python
 colonies = Colonies("localhost", 50080)
 crypto = Crypto()